Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Conclusion

 \section{Conclusion}

-This paper investigated whether CLAP-based audio-text representations can support multilingual abusive speech detection directly from audio, particularly in low-resource and cross-lingual settings.
-Across the ADIMA benchmark, the results show that CLAP provides a strong representation space for abusive speech detection, with projection-only adaptation achieving the best overall cross-lingual average macro-F1 of \textbf{77.18}.
-At the language level, the strongest result was obtained for \textbf{Punjabi}, where projection-only adaptation reached \textbf{83.65} macro-F1 at \textbf{5-shot}, slightly surpassing the reported ADIMA benchmark of \textbf{83.40}.
+This paper investigated whether CLAP-based audio-text representations support multilingual abusive speech detection directly from audio, in low-resource and cross-lingual settings.
+CLAP provides a strong representation space across the ADIMA benchmark, with projection-only adaptation reaching a cross-lingual average macro-F1 of \textbf{76.83} (mean over 5 draws).
+ADIMA remains the stronger system for every language with a full-supervision comparison, including Punjabi (82.3 vs.\ 83.40); an earlier single-run claim that adaptation surpassed ADIMA for Punjabi at 5-shot did not hold up under multi-seed re-analysis (Section~\ref{sec:variance}).

-The results also show that the benefits of few-shot contrastive adaptation are not uniform across languages.
-Some languages, such as \textbf{Gujarati}, achieved their best performance in the \textbf{0-shot} setting, whereas others, such as \textbf{Haryanvi} and \textbf{Odia}, benefited most from \textbf{25-shot} adaptation.
-Across the two adaptation strategies, projection-only adaptation generally proved more effective and stable than projection+fine-tuning, indicating that much of the useful task-specific information can be recovered through a lightweight projection space without extensive encoder updating.
+Compared to true zero-shot prompting (53.6--65.6 mean macro-F1), frozen CLAP embeddings alone reach 76.6: any labelled supervision matters far more than whether it also reshapes the embedding space.
+Few-shot adaptation itself is largely unreliable once variance is accounted for , seven of ten languages are best at \textbf{0-shot} (Table~\ref{tab:shot-optimal}), with \textbf{Bhojpuri} the clear exception.